Poisson boundary of group extensions: Introduction and statement of main results

-More generally, using a notion of dimension for metabelian groups (see the beginning of Section 6 for a discussion of this notion), we give a complete characterisation of linear amenable groups of characteristics $p$ such that the boundary of simple random walks is non-trivial (see Corollary \ref{cor:1234charp} in Section 8, one of its claims is Corollary D below).
-Passing to a finite index subgroup, these groups correspond to upper-triangular linear groups such that at least one of the valid blocks has dimension $\ge 3$.
-We mention that characteristic $p$ groups of dimension $0$ are virtually Abelian.
-Taking into account that for characteristic $p$ metabelian groups dimension coincides with the Krull dimension of these groups, triviality of the boundary for simple random walks on such groups follows from combining \cite{jacoboni}, Thm 1.1 and \cite{saloffzheng}.
-Our result holds more generally for any centered finite first moment measure on any characteristic $p$ dimension one group.
+More generally, using a notion of Krull dimension for metabelian groups (see the beginning of Section \ref{sec:section7} for a discussion of this notion), we give a complete characterization of linear amenable linear groups over a field of positive characteristic such that the boundary of simple random walks is non-trivial (see Corollary \ref{cor:1234charp} in Section \ref{sec:nontrivial}, one of its claims is Corollary D below).
+We prove that, passing to a finite index subgroup, these groups correspond to upper-triangular linear groups such that at least one of the basic blocks has dimension $\ge 3$.
+We mention that characteristic $p$ groups of dimension $0$ are virtually abelian.
+Triviality of the boundary for simple random walks on linear groups, positive characteristics of dimension 1 follows by combining Thm 1.1 in \cite{jacoboni} with \cite{saloffzheng}.
 The main positive characteristic application of our triviality of the boundary criterion is in dimension $2$.
 Here we get new examples of metabelian groups with trivial boundary for simple random walks (such as the Baumslag group for $d=2)$.
-As before, any linear group with such blocks also provide examples.
+As before, any linear group with such blocks also provides an example.
 In dimension $3$ we get many new examples of groups with non-trivial boundary.